balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 $$
 {% endkatexmm %}

-Let's divide in with order of $G$:
+Let's divide in with the order of $G$:

 {% katexmm %}
 $$